Biryani: Chettinad biryani

-Degh Ki biryani/Akhni Biryani of Parbhani
+Degh ki biryani/akhni biryani of Parbhani

-Degh ki biryani is a typical biryani made from small cubes of beef or mutton.
-This biryani is famous in Parbhani and generally served at weddings.
+Degh ki biryani is a traditional biryani dish made with small cubes of beef or mutton.
+This biryani is believed to have originated in the Ahmadnagar Sultanate and is particularly famous in Parbhani, a city in the Marathwada region of Maharashtra.
+It is commonly served at weddings.

-The meat is flavoured with ginger, garlic, red chili, cumin, garam masala, fried onion and curd.
-This biryani is also known as kachay gosht ki biryani or dum biryani, where the meat is marinated and cooked along with short grain and fine rice.
-It is left on a slow fire or dum for a fragrant and aromatic flavour.
+The meat is marinated with a blend of spices, including ginger, garlic, red chili powder, cumin, garam masala, fried onions, and curd, enhancing its rich flavor.
+This biryani is also referred to as kachay gosht ki biryani or dum biryani, as the marinated meat is slow-cooked with fragrant, short-grained rice under dum (sealed, slow-cooking method) to enhance its aroma and taste.
+The dish is cooked on a low flame using the dum method, allowing the flavors to infuse deeply, resulting in a rich, aromatic biryani.

 Delhi biryani

 The Delhi version of biryani developed a unique local flavour as the Mughal kings shifted their political capital to the North Indian city of Delhi.
 Until the 1950s, most people cooked biryani in their home and rarely ate at eateries outside of their homes.
 Hence, restaurants primarily catered to travellers and merchants.
 Any region that saw more of these two classes of people nurtured more restaurants, and thus their own versions of biryani.
-This is the reason why most shops that sold biryani in Delhi, tended to be near mosques such as Jama Masjid (for travellers) or traditional shopping districts (such as Chandni Chowk).
+This is the reason why most shops that sold biryani in Delhi tended to be near mosques such as Jama Masjid (for travellers) or traditional shopping districts (such as Chandni Chowk).

-Each part of Delhi has its own style of biryani, often based on its original purpose, thus giving rise to Nizamuddin biryani, Shahjahanabad biryani, etc. Nizamuddin biryani usually had little expensive meat and spices as it was primarily meant to be made in bulk for offering at the Nizamuddin Dargah shrine and thereafter to be distributed to devotees.
-A non-dum biryani, using many green chillies, popularized by the Babu Shahi Bawarchi shops located outside the National Sports Club in Delhi is informally called Babu Shahi biryani.
+Each part of Delhi has its own style of biryani, often based on its original purpose, thus giving rise to Nizamuddin biryani, Shahjahanabad biryani, and others.
+Nizamuddin biryani usually had little expensive meat and spices as it was primarily meant to be made in bulk for offering at the Nizamuddin Dargah shrine and thereafter to be distributed to devotees.
+A non-dum biryani, using many green chillies, popularized by the Babu Shahi Bawarchi shops located outside the National Sports Club in Delhi, is informally called Babu Shahi biryani.
 Another version of Delhi biryani uses achaar (pickles) and is called achaari biryani.

 Dhakaiya biryani

-The city of Dhaka in Bangladesh is known for selling Chevon Biryani, a dish made with highly seasoned rice and goat meat.
-The recipe includes: highly seasoned rice, goat meat, mustard oil, garlic, onion, black pepper, saffron, clove, cardamom, cinnamon, salt, lemon, doi, peanuts, cream, raisins and a small amount of cheese (either from cows or buffalo).
+The city of Dhaka in Bangladesh used to be the capital of Bengal Subah and is known for Dhakaiya kacchi biryani, a chevon biryani made with highly seasoned rice and goat meat.
+The recipe includes highly seasoned rice, goat meat, mustard oil, garlic, onion, black pepper, saffron, clove, cardamom, cinnamon, salt, lemon, doi, peanuts, cream, raisins and a small amount of cheese (either from cows or buffalo).
+It is accompanied by borhani, a salted mint drink made of yogurt, coriander, mint and salt.

 Haji biryani is a favourite among Bangladeshis living abroad.
 A recipe was handed down by the founder of one Dhaka restaurant to the next generation.
 Haji Mohammad Shahed claimed, "I have never changed anything, not even the amount of salt".

-Dhakaiya Kacchi Biryani is accompanied by borhani, a salted mint drink made of yogurt, coriander, mint and salt.
+Bengali-style biryani often includes potatoes.